 To safeguard the print head against abrasion, use a thermal transfer ribbon that’s slightly wider than the media.

-You should only use tools such as the printer’s tear bar or scissors to remove labels.
-Razor blades, box cutters and other inappropriate tools can cut the driver roller.
-These cuts can easily create voids in your printed labels.
+Unless you’re using a model with a peeler or applicator, you should only use tools such as the printer’s tear bar or scissors to remove labels.
+Razor blades, box cutters and other inappropriate tools can easily slip and cut the driver roller.
+These cuts can create voids in your printed labels leading to misreads.

 5. Avoid “Ribbon Wrinkle”

-Ribbon wrinkle looks like random diagonal lines on your print.
-Too much heat usually causes this, so your first option is to turn down the heat setting.
-If that doesn’t work, make sure the ribbon is loaded correctly, the media guides are set properly, the head pressure is balanced, and the media and ribbon combination work together.
+If you’re seeing seemingly random diagonal lines on your print you’re probably dealing with ribbon wrinkle.
+The main culprit of ribbon wrinkle is too much heat, so your first option is to lower the heat setting.
+If that doesn’t work, make sure your printer is set up properly.
+Check that the ribbon is loaded correctly, the media guides are set properly, and the head pressure is balanced.
+If you’re still experiencing issues you might want to reach out to your supplier to ensure your media and ribbon combination is ideal.

 For Help, Contact Your Label Solutions Provider